twiliofaces/twiliofaces/README.md

 =============================

-This is a jsf library written to use twilio on jee6.
+This is a jsf library written to use twilio on java ee6 (just now we are testing on java ee7 using [wilfly 8] (http://www.wildfly.org/)).
 This library produces TwiML (the [Twilio Markup Language](http://www.twilio.com/docs/api/twiml) ) in a simple way: using jsf tags.

 This library is designed to be used in [Openshift](https://www.openshift.com) [JBoss AS 7 server] (http://www.jboss.org/jbossas).